 There are three simple steps we can take to uncover the truth about our traditional concepts of God and religion, particularly within Judeo-Christian, Islamic traditions.

-- Recognize the fact that all contradictions and double-standards are false.
+- Recognize the fact that all contradictions and double standards are false.

-- Recognize the fact that all religious beliefs in the supernatural are contradictions and/or double-standards.
+- Recognize the fact that all religious beliefs in the supernatural are contradictions and/or double standards.

 For purposes of clarification, when I refer to “fact” and “truth” in this chapter, I am using these terms interchangeably.
-I make this point of clarification because in this book I will often cite a careful distinction between fact and truth, with fact being something we can demonstrate and/or prove to be true, while truth is essentially the message behind the facts, such as the resurrection story being a metaphor for the truth of us “rising again” after overcoming trials in our lives.
+I make this point of clarification because in this book I will often cite a careful distinction between fact and truth, with fact being something we can demonstrate and/or prove to be true, while I posit truth as essentially the message behind the facts, such as the resurrection story being a metaphor for the truth of us “rising again” after overcoming trials in our lives.

-While we have just discovered how easy it is to prove the impossibility of God and religious belief in the supernatural, for the time being, let us put away the idea of whether or not God, the afterlife, or any other “spiritual” concept actually exists, and just examine the facts of what believing in these religious ideas actually does.
+While we have just discovered how easy it is to prove the impossibility of God and religious belief in the supernatural, as we did in the last chapter, for the time being, let us put away the idea of whether or not God, the afterlife, or any other “spiritual” concept actually exists, and just examine the facts of what believing in these religious ideas actually does.
 That is ultimately what matters more than whether or not these ideas are actually true, because the point is, while what we believe never changes reality – what is actually true, it does affect our lives and our relationships with others.
 Let us look at the afterlife.
 Such an idea is a great source of comfort for millions of people around the world, whether we believe in this through the form of reincarnation, Heaven and Hell, resurrection, rebirth, immortal souls, etc. What is rarely examined is the price for such a belief.
 How does this belief fundamentally change us as people?
 Does believing in such notions make us more compassionate, more humble, and more reverent for life and its incredibly precious fragility and transience?
 Does belief in the afterlife make us more aware of the truth of life and enhance our understanding of reality and our place in the universe?
 Is it honest to believe in the afterlife because we fear punishment and hope for reward?
 To believe in the afterlife because of hope and fear is hypocrisy because we do things with an expectation to get something in return for ourselves, not because we actually want to do these things in our hearts.
 Coercion never changes our hearts.
 It only exposes us for the hypocrites we are.
-To believe a so-called “just” and “holy” God would not value honesty, and would instead reward or punish us for our hypocrisy is absurd.
+To believe a so-called “just” and “holy” God with any integrity would not value honesty, and would instead reward or punish us for our hypocrisy is absurd.
 When we believe we are going to somehow, some way, “live forever,” does such a belief instill within us an immensity of respect and humility for life in the here-and-now more, or does it somehow cheapen life on Earth, making it easy for us to undervalue this life, seeing it as a “passing phase,” some incidental occurrence in which “something greater” and “eternal” awaits us after death?